anoxic83/AG_SWSEdt/README.md

 CodeTyphon is the Next Generation "Pascal Visual Programming Studio".

 ### Change Log
+**ver 2.4.5a**
+- Add speed skill comparison, column in General Tab, and highlight column to red if value > 82
+- Fix CSV/XML Export to all Players and Teams.
+- Add highlights teams by division and players by position (Can off in settings)

 **ver 2.4.4a**
 - Function Add Raw Team added.
 (Added files EXPORTED by SwoEditorS v1.3).
 - Add Function Export in Show Clipboard menu (Format RAW/SwoEditorS v1.3).